 Employees can learn all of this information and more by taking and completing our Ladder Safety Training course.

 Safety data sheets (SDSs) are a great way to prevent incidents or accidents in the workplace and ultimately avoid an OSHA violation.
 SDSs are reference tools created by hazardous chemical manufacturers, importers, and distributors.
 They include standardized hazard warnings and precautions regarding hazardous chemicals used in the workplace.

 Safety data sheets identify the product and describe any physical, health, or environmental hazards of the chemical.
 They list protective measures you can take when using, storing, or transporting the chemical.
 SDSs also provide guidance on how to respond to various emergency situations and how to administer first aid.

 Another safety measure that should be used in any work environment where employees work around hazardous materials is a hazard communication program.
 The goal of the hazard communication program is to keep employees safe, which is why it’s so important for employers to have one in place.

 As stated previously, employee safety training also plays a vital role in workplace safety.
-Our Hazard Communication Safety Training course complies with OSHA standards and covers all the necessary hazard communication safety topics employees need to know.
+Our Hazard Communication Safety Training course complies with OSHA Requirements and covers all the necessary hazard communication safety topics employees need to know.

 According to OSHA, the four most common causes of accidents associated with the use of scaffolding are: